-This engagement report describes the journey to engage Maryland's diverse stakeholders and use what we have learned to inform the strategic planning process and the Phase 1 elements: the plan's vision, mission, values, priorities and enablers.
-These components are outlined in detail in the Strategic Plan.
-This report is a companion piece to the Strategic Plan guidebook, and both documents should be read together for an in-depth understanding of the plan's content and how it originated.
+This engagement report describes the journey to engage Maryland's diverse stakeholders and use what we have learned to inform the strategic planning process and the Phase 1 & 2 elements: the plan's vision, mission, values, priorities, enablers, goals and metrics.
+These elements are outlined in detail in the Strategic Plan.
+This report is a companion piece to the Phase 2 Strategic Plan guidebook, and both documents should be read together for an in-depth understanding of the plan's content and how it originated.